dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-02-23-the-complete-guide-to-verifying-gems-with-rubygems-openpgp.markdown

 the user, only need to decide to authenticate and trust the certificate authority instead of 100's of individual developers.

-In another post, we'll describe how to configure your system to trust the rubygems-openpgp-ca keys, hopefully making the authentication process easier.
+In [The Complete Guide to Verifying Gems with rubygems-openpgp](./the-complete-guide-to-signing-the-certificate-authority-keys.html), we describe how to configure your system to trust the rubygems-openpgp-ca keys, hopefully making the authentication process easier.